finbarrtimbers/finbarrtimbers.github.io/README.md

 # Blog

 This is the second iteration of my blog.
-It's a modified version of [Emaad Manzoor's](http://eyeshalfclosed.com/) blog.

-## Powered By

-Powered by Jekyll, and auto-built and hosted on Github pages.
+It's inspired by the design brilliance of [Patrick Collison](https://patrickcollison.com/) and [Nat Friedman](https://nat.org/).